Current Issue

 Published bimonthly since 1985, this glossy city magazine features the stories, accomplishments and passions of Kingstonians.

-Look for your copy of the May issue of Profile Kingston now!
-Feature articles include: Pam Fountas, written by Christine Hamelin with photography by Kat Kopiak; Paul Banfield, written by Seth DuChene with photography by Bernard Clark; and Leanne Lieberman, written by Ann-Maureen Owens with photography by Bernard Clark.
+Look for your copy of the May 2025 issue of Profile Kingston now!
+Feature articles include: Ying Lee, written by Ann-Maureen Owens with photography by Bernard Clark; Tommy Hunter, written by Christine Hamelin with photography by Ian MacAlpine; and Joyce Hostyn, written by Nancy Dorrance with photography by Bernard Clark.
 Cover photography by Bernard Clark.

 Pick up your magazine at participating advertiser locations — while supplies last.
 To order a print or digital copy, please use the links below.